grpc/proposal/L54-python-server-wait.md

 Besides the main-thread restriction, there are several more issues:

-1) The grace variable set here is not necessary the source of truth, because other thread can call `server.Stop` as well;
+1) The `grace` variable set here is not necessary the source of truth.
+Other thread can call `server.Stop` as well;
-2) The semantic of delay is hard to define that which signal should it react to.
+2) The semantic of delay is hard to define.
+It have to define which subset of signals should it handle, and should each signal have different behaviors.

 ## Implementation